Facebook

 Interaction Rating=Moderate Be cautious with this combination.

 Castor oil is a laxative.
-Some laxatives can decrease potassium in the body.
-"Water pills" can also decrease potassium in the body.
-Taking castor oil along with "water pills" might decrease potassium in the body too much.
+Some laxatives can cause diarrhea and decrease potassium levels.
+"Water pills" can also decrease potassium levels.
+Taking castor oil along with "water pills" might make potassium levels drop too low.

 Interactions with herbs & supplements